 Series 7 shaves in 8 directions, which is already pretty good.
 People will thicker or curly hair will be more than satisfied – a lot of older shavers like Norelcos support only 5-6 directions.

 With Series 9, the Contour FlexHead covers 10 directions.
-Paired with the newly introduced Direct & Cut trimmer, this is a godsent for gentlemen whose hair has no rules in how it grows out.
+Paired with the newly introduced Direct & Cut trimmer, this is a godsend for gentlemen whose hair has no rules in how it grows out.

 How do these directions actually play out?

 Basically, every single element of the floating shaver head moves on its own through individual suspension.
-Series 9’s 10 directions combine what Braun call “MacroMotion” (direction movement that targets your face’s larger contours) and “MicroMotion” (smaller contours.)
+Series 9’s 10 directions combine what Braun calls “MacroMotion” (direction movement that targets your face’s larger contours) and “MicroMotion” (smaller contours.)